voicerepublic/voicerepublic_dev/README.md

 pretalk.
 You should see the file size in `vrwatch` go up.
 After the time to start is up it will switch to live mode automatically.
 With your second Browser you should hear yourself now.
-(Reload the host at least once to have multiple streams. these will show up on the console which runs `vrwatch`.)
+(Reload the host at least once if you want to have multiple files.
+These will show up on the console which runs `vrwatch`.)

 Click `End Talk` to end the talk.
 On the rails console kick off post processing with: